2023shraddhapawar/SKILLLAB_PROR-2026-FPGAFour/README.md

 ## 18.1 Team Reflection

-What did your team do well?
-What slowed you down?
-How well did you manage time, tasks, and responsibilities?

-**Response:**

 Our team worked well in dividing tasks between coding, hardware setup, testing, and documentation.
 Good communication helped solve technical issues quickly.
 Debugging FPGA pin mapping and timing delays took extra time, but overall tasks were completed on schedule.

 ## 18.2 Technical Reflection

-What did you learn about:

-- electronics,
-- coding,
-- mechanisms,
-- fabrication,
-- integration?

-**Response:**
 We learned practical implementation of digital logic design, Verilog coding, FPGA programming, simulation in Vivado, circuit connections, and debugging hardware-software integration.

 ## 18.3 Design Reflection

-What did you learn about:

-- designing ,
-- delight,
-- clarity,
-- physical interaction,
-- understanding,
-- iteration?

-**Response:**

 We learned that simple design can still demonstrate strong concepts clearly.
 Careful planning, proper timing control, and repeated testing improved the final project significantly.

 ## 18.4 If You Had One More hour

-What would you improve next?

-**Response:**

 `We would add sensor-based adaptive traffic control to make the system more interactive and closer to a real smart city traffic signal system. `